giantswarm/docs/sources/installation/gettingstarted2.md

 }
 ```

-With the above configuration saved as `swarm.json` in our current directory and all occurrences of `yourusername` replaced with your actual username, you can now create and start the application:
+With the above configuration saved as `swarm.json` in your current directory you can now create and start the application.
+Make sure to replace `yourusername` with your actual username.

 ```
-$ swarm up
+$ swarm up --var=company=yourusername
 ```

+The flag `--var=company=yourusername` will take care of placing your username in the positions where the `$company` variable is used in `swarm.json`.

 You will get some progress output like this during creation and startup of your application: